boltzmann-brain/FlareToSphinx/README.md

 2. Copy the `Contents` folder of your Flare project into your Sphinx project folder.
 Make sure to copy the `Contents` folder that is in the same folder as the `.flprj` file.
 Do not copy the `Contents` folder that is under the `Output` folder, as the latter will contain extra styling elements.
 3. Copy the desired Flare table of contents into your Sphinx project folder.
 This should be an `.fltoc` file within the `Project\TOCs` subfolder of your Flare project folder.
 4. In the Windows Powershell or command terminal, run `convert.bat`.
-4. If you had edited `extractPaths()` to customize your `toctree` directives, this would be a good point to open the generated `.rst` files to check that the directives are as you intended.
 5. In the Windows Powershell or command terminal, run the TOC parsing script by typing `python parse_toc.py yourFlareTOCFile`.
 Replace `yourFlareTOCFile` with the name of the `.fltoc` file that contains your TOC structure.
 6. You should now have an `index.rst` file that contains a `toctree` directive with the top-level topics in your TOC.
 Your `Contents` folder will now contain an RST file for each HTML file.
 RST files for topics with children will have the appropriate `toctree` directive at the end of each file.
 7. You can test the new TOC by running the `sphinx-quickstart` command in the Sphinx project folder, and following [the instructions](http://www.sphinx-doc.org/en/master/usage/quickstart.html) for setting up a quick test build.